DanielJohnBenton/Kingplayer/README.md

 Then, his opponent acquires all of the cards in the pile.
 When a single player has all of the cards in the deck in his stack, he has won.
 ```

+_Three for a King_ is deterministic.
+Once the deck is shuffled, the cards are dealt, and the first player is selected, the winner is decided and cannot be changed.
+There is no strategy or luck involved after the cards are dealt.
+Its simplicity makes it a good first card game for children.